have WNY’s largest selection of fresh,

 their trees.
 This is a great time to see our many fields of Nursery

-You get it all
+You get the following

-for the price
+for the price of a tree

 Tree Shaking - to remove any loose needles.